 Our behaviour policy encourages children to choose positive actions.
 “Positive Behaviour” means that children are recognised for their efforts and staff try at all times to praise good behaviour.
 The emphasis is on promoting positive behaviour.
 Each child is regarded as an individual, but is also a member of a large social group.
 The staff encourage sharing and caring through positive reinforcement of behaviour.
 The staff act as positive role models imparting respect, consideration, responsibility and honesty.
 Any issues are discussed at Welcome Circle or Together Time.
 In this context children are introduced to the Golden Rules.

 A child who misbehaves is given a safe choice to encourage a change in behaviour.
-If a child cannot make a choice sometimes a short time out to calm the child and then rejoining an activity when they are ready can help.
+If a child cannot make a choice sometimes a short time out ( with the visual support of a sand timer) to calm the child and then rejoining an activity when they are ready can help.

 Where appropriate the staff may talk to the child to see if there is any particular reason for their behaviour.
 Where another child has been upset, staff would encourage some understanding of the hurt caused and suggest an apology.
 Where a child persistently misbehaves, staff will discuss the situation with the parents.

 In consultation with the children we have created Golden Rules which help to keep our pre-school a happy place.
 We remind the children regularly about the values we want to promote in our pre school.